awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 + \[Windows\] Modifying registry settings to make the VM bootable\.

 When writing a modified file, AWS retains the original file at the same location under a new name\.

-## AWS Server Migration Connector Requirements<a name="connector_prereqs"></a>

-The Server Migration Connector is a FreeBSD VM that you install in your on\-premises virtualization environment\.
-Its hardware and software requirements are as follows:

-**Requirements for VMware connector**
-+ vCenter version 5\.1 or higher \(validated up to 6\.7\)
-+ ESXi 5\.1 or higher \(validated up to 6\.7\)
-+ Minimum 8 GiB RAM
-+ Minimum available disk storage of 20 GiB \(thin\-provisioned\) or 250 GiB \(thick\-provisioned\)
-+ Support for the following network services\.
-Note that you might need to reconfigure your firewall to permit stateful outbound connections from the connector to these services\.
-  + DNS—Allow the connector to initiate connections to port 53 for name resolution\.
-  + HTTPS on vCenter—Allow the connector to initiate secure web connections to port 443 of vCenter\.
-You can also configure a non\-default port at your discretion\.
-If your vCenter Server is configured to use a non\-default port, specify both the vCenter's hostname and port, separated by a colon \(for example, `HOSTNAME:PORT` or `IP:PORT`\) in the vCenter Service Account page in **Connector setup**\.
-  + HTTPS on ESXi—Allow the connector to initiate secure web connections to port 443 of the ESXi hosts containing the VMs you intend to migrate\.
-  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
-If the connector synchronizes its clock with the ESXi host, this is unnecessary\.
-+ Allow outbound connections from the connector to the following URL ranges:
-  + \*\.amazonaws\.com
-  + \*\.aws\.amazon\.com

-**Requirements for Hyper\-V connector**
-+ Hyper\-V role on Windows Server 2012 R2 or Windows Server 2016
-+ Active Directory 2012 or above
-+ \[Optional\] SCVMM 2012 SP1 or SCVMM 2016
-+ Minimum 8 GiB RAM
-+ Minimum available disk storage of 300 GiB
-+ Support for the following network services\.
-Note that you might need to reconfigure your firewall to permit stateful outbound connections from the connector to these services\.
-  + DNS—Allow the connector to initiate connections to port 53 for name resolution\.
-  + HTTPS on WinRM port 5986 on your SCVMM or standalone Hyper\-V host
-  + Inbound HTTPS on port 443 of the connector—Allow the connector to receive secure web connections on port 443 from Hyper\-V hosts containing the VMs you intend to migrate\.
-  + NTP—Optionally allow the connector outbound access to port 123 for time synchronization\.
-If the connector synchronizes its clock with the Hyper\-V host, this is unnecessary\.
-+ Allow outbound connections from the connector to the following URL ranges:
-  + \*\.amazonaws\.com
-  + \*\.aws\.amazon\.com<a name="azure-connector-requirements"></a>

-**Requirements for Azure connector**
-+ The recommended VM size of Azure connector is F4s – 4 vCPUs and 8 GB RAM\.
-Ensure that you have a sufficient Azure CPU quota in the region where you are deploying the connector\.
-+ A Standard Storage Account \(cannot be Premium\) under which the connector can be deployed\.
-+ A virtual network where the connector can be deployed\.
-+ Inbound access on port 443 \(HTTPS\), either from within the connector’s virtual network \(recommended\) or open to the public \(not recommended\), for connector registration and viewing the connector dashboard\.
-+ Outbound Internet access to access AWS services, Azure services, to perform connector OS updates, and so on\.

 ## Operating Systems Supported by AWS SMS<a name="os_prereqs"></a>